sethchart/sethchart.com/content/posts/1/index.md

 ```

 #### Classify Variables
 I will need to pre-process the data in preparation for classification.
 Pre-processing is different for categorical and numerical variables.
-In order to implement different pre-pricessing flows, I must first classify all of the variables as categorical or numerical.
+In order to implement different pre-processing flows, I must first classify all of the variables as categorical or numerical.
 The function below separates columns into these two classes and excludes any variables that will be dropped from the model.

 ```python